scarioscia/scarioscia.github.io/_posts/2024-01-09-plot-SLiM-R.md

 library(ggplot2)
 ```

-To load a file in R, you'll read it into your script.
+To begin interacting with your data in R, first read it into your script.
 You'll need to include both the filename and its filepath (either absolute on your machine, or relative to where you're writing your script).
-If you were interested in reading in just a single file from your simulation, you could read it in via
+If you were interested in reading in just a single file from your simulation, you could read it in via:
 ```
 myfile <- read.csv("slim/p1_AF_trial1.csv")
 ```

 However, you may want to generate numerous simulation outputs and compare them all on a single plot.
 For example, perhaps you ran the command `slim -d trialNumber=1 scratch.slim` four times, changing the `trialNumber` variable to values from 1 through 4.
-Toload these files, you can read them in to a single data structure (here called a `dataframe`) through a `for loop`:
+To load these files, you can read them in to a single data structure (here called a `dataframe`) through a `for loop`:

 ```
 # Create an empty data frame to store the combined data